Skip to main content

 prompt

-In components/Hero.tsx, change the CTA button from a drop shadow to a subtle inner glow in brand blue.
+On /, in the hero section, change the CTA button from a drop shadow to a subtle inner glow in brand blue.
 Keep the radius and typography unchanged.

 Pattern 2